Privacy Information

 (I'm currently also testing Cloudflare Web Analytics to see if I want to instead transition to that.)

 This is only for basic things like "are you using a desktop computer or a mobile phone" or "what country/state/province/etc. do you live in", as well as a basic list of what webpages you visit as you go through my site (and what page you were on when you decided to leave my site).
-It'll also detect if you interact with specific things on my website, such as editing your user profile or starting a session with the character sheet editor.
+It'll also detect if you interact with specific things on my website, such as editing your user profile or starting a session with interactive parts, like the character sheet editor.
 This information is used solely for the purposes of me figuring out things like what parts of my site are most popular, what do people want to do on my website, how many people are visiting my site, and where in the world my visitors are coming from.

 All of this information is anonymized.
 This isn't connected to your JaykeBird or any other account, and instead the analytics services use their own internal session ID values.
-Information that you enter into forms, or work that you do within the online tools/apps on the website (such as the character sheet editor) is not collected.
+Information that you enter into forms, or work that you do within the interactive parts on the website (such as the character sheet editor) is not collected.
 To this extent, none of the information I collect is personally-identifiable information.
-(Unless, somehow, you happen to be the only guy in an entire country to have a computer.)
+(Unless, somehow, you happen to be literally the only guy in an entire country to have a computer.)

 Google Analytics offers more advanced services that I could've enabled to get a more detailed insight about my visitors and the things they do, but I don't have that enabled.
 This sort of in-depth stuff does not interest me.
 I don't want or need to know more about what it is you're exactly doing or seeing; I just want to know if people, as a whole, like my site.
 Similarly, Google Analytics offers options to share this anonymous data with other sources or to use in advertisements, but I also don't have that enabled as that is very much not what I want and I doubt would be wanted by my visitors.